delight-im/Emoji/Android/README.md

 # AndroidEmoji

-Emoji support for Android on every API level and platform version
+Emoji support for Android down to API level 8 (Android 2.2)

 ## The problem